 It is no secret that I am a winter biking enthusiast.
 Everyone who knows me will tell you I wholeheartedly look forward to this season.
 However, there are a few essentials I can’t be without.

 Nothing ruins a ride faster than cold fingers.
-These gloves have soft fleece in the thumb and index finger, and are made of a four-way stretch material for a snug fit.
+These gloves have soft fleece in the thumb and index finger and are made of a four-way stretch material for a snug fit.
 The liner is windproof, waterproof, and breathable, and silicon prints on the fingertips help you maintain a solid grip.

-Being able to actually feel your toes is pretty important.
+Being able to feel your toes is pretty important.
 Without the right shoe covers, your toes will freeze and you will struggle to pedal.
-These covers are made of neoprene and given a super warm fleece lining.
+These covers are made of neoprene and give a super warm fleece lining.
 They are also easy to get on and off thanks to a unique hook-and-loop closure.

 These merino wool socks provide warmth and cushioning.
 They fit perfectly, stay in place, and are designed for motion.
-You definitely do not want to wear cotton because when your feet sweat the cotton will stay wet and cold.
+You do not want to wear cotton because when your feet sweat the cotton will stay wet and cold.

 These sunglasses are as protective as they are stylish.
 The polycarbonate frames are virtually unbreakable by impact.
 They feature a reflective flash mirror, anti-fog coating, and anti-slip pads.

 Your face and neck will get cold quite quickly as you flow through the frigid air.
 Your first instinct may be to turn your head frequently to try to filter some of the wind.
 However, this can be very dangerous, especially in slippery conditions.
 This face mask protects the skin from the wind.

 - Boston – Traverse through enchanted snow forests on the Charles River Bike Trail.
 It extends from Boston to Newton and is a must-ride!